 The design of the Multiclad pro provides flared or tapered rims that ensure drip-free pouring.
 This feature is not found in the French classic tri-ply cookware.
 So the possibility of a mess is increased when using the French Classic.

 Both Multiclad and French classic have a lifetime warranty.
 So from the time of purchase to the time of disposing, the customer is assured of a guarantee from the manufacturer.
-Reviews indicate that this type of warranty contributes to the purchase of these products by customers because they are quite expensive.
+Reviews indicate that this type of warranty contributes to customers’ purchase of these products because they are pretty expensive.